morrowind-modding/morrowind-modding.github.io/mmw-content/guides/interiors/morrowind-interiors-project.md

 window.
 If something is covered by a mountain or building, delete it from the nif.
 Lastly, check the Behave Like Exterior box for the interior cell.
 The water level may now be higher than needed.
-What you will want to do is place an activator in the interior that will use SetWaterLevel on cellChanged == 1 to the water level you need.
+What you will want to do is place an activator in the interior that will use `SetWaterLevel on cellChanged == 1` to the water level you need.
 You may need to experiment to get this just right.
-If OpenMW does not yet support interior weather, feel free to look at how Morrowind Interiors Project fakes interior weather: https://www.nexusmods.com/morrowind/mods/52237
+If OpenMW does not yet support interior weather, feel free to look at [how Morrowind Interiors Project fakes interior weather](https://www.nexusmods.com/morrowind/mods/52237).